tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/快速入门/快速跑通示例/Web_intl_en.md

 - Click **Camera Select** to select a camera.
 - Click **Microphone Select** to select a mic.

->?WebRTC uses the camera and mic of your device to capture audio and video.
-During the demo run, when prompted by Chrome, you should click **Allow**.
+<dx-alert infotype="explain">WebRTC uses the camera and mic of your device to capture audio and video.
+During the demo run, when prompted by Chrome, you should click **Allow**.</dx-alert>